 Australian Mutual Bank tries to treat all members equitably and has been reluctant to offer special discounted loan interest rates in order to maintain loans balances and/or to attract new borrowers.
-It is considered that offering better interest rates to new members than to existing members may not align with cooperative values.
-During the rapidly increasing interest rate cycle in 2022/23, not having special offer low rates exposed the Bank to loan payouts which reduced overall loans balances by approximately 5%.
+It is considered that offering materially better interest rates to new members rather than to existing members may not align with our ethical outlook.

-Australian Mutual Bank became carbon neutral certified by Climate Active in December 2021.
+Australian Mutual Bank remains carbon neutral certified by Climate Active.
 Climate Active is the ongoing partnership between the Australian Government and Australian businesses to drive voluntary climate action.
-Between the 2021 and 2022 financial years Australian Mutual Bank reduced its greenhouse gas emissions (GHG) by 35.5% (from 1,502 tonnes to 969 tonnes).
+Australian Mutual Bank's greenhouse gas emissions (GHG) have been 1,502 tonnes in 2021, 969 tonnes in 2022 and 1,257 tonnes in 2023.
+The 2023 increase is explained in more detail later in the report though relates mainly to hardware purchases required to improve information security.

-Australian Mutual Bank's aim is to continue to reduce GHG emissions.
+Australian Mutual Bank's aim is to reduce GHG emissions.
 However, a transitional part of carbon neutrality is the purchase of carbon offsets where emissions cannot be avoided.
-The Bank purchased a combination of domestic and international offsets during 2021/22.
-The offset recipients were selected by employees and included a part indigenous owned carbon farming project in Queensland and a deforestation prevention project in Papua New Guinea.
+The Bank purchased offsets during 2022/23 that were selected by employees.
+These offsets include Greenfleet and a part indigenous owned carbon farming project in Queensland.
 The offsets were listed on the recognised registries for carbon offsets, the Clean Energy Regulator Registry domestically and the Verified Carbon Standard internationally.
-In February 2023 the ABC's Four Corners program questioned the integrity of the offsets project in Papua New Guinea, and whether Australian Mutual Bank should have known about the alleged issues.